mixxxdj/manual/source/glossary.rst

      The headphone output is what you hear in your headphones.

    PFL
-     ``PFL`` or “pre-fader listen” is a fancy word for whether or not you are “pre-listening” to a deck in your headphones.
-See also:
-     :term:`headphone button`.
+     ``PFL`` or “pre-fader listen” is the headphone signal that is not affected by the deck volume faders.
+This allows for pre-listening tracks in headphones by lowering the volume fader so the deck plays only to headphones but not to the audience.
+See also: :term:`headphone button`.

    waveform summary
      The waveform summary shows the waveform envelope of the track near the